-Because this is a Duke flowgate, we reviewed the accuracy of the AFC process by analyzing how close the flowgate was in real time to the forecasted flows.
-We reviewed the real-time flow on July 28, which was the day with the TSR refusal, and found that the real-time flows exceeded the forecasted flows.
+Because this is a Duke flowgate, we reviewed the accuracy of the AFC process by analyzing how close the real-time flows on the flowgate were to the forecasted flows.
+We reviewed the real-time flow on November 3 and 21, and found that the real-time flows exceeded the forecasted flows.
 Overall, this indicates that the day-ahead studies were accurate predictors of real-time conditions for this flowgate.